Helene makes landfall in northwestern Florida as a Category 4 hurricane

 Beyond Florida, up to 10 inches (25 centimeters) of rain had fallen in the North Carolina mountains, with up to 14 inches (36 centimeters) more possible before the deluge ends, setting the stage for flooding that forecasters warned could be worse than anything seen in the past century.

 Heavy rains began falling and winds were picking up earlier Thursday in Valdosta, Georgia, near the Florida state line.
-The weather service said more than a dozen Georgia counties could see hurricane-force winds exceeding 110 mph.
+The weather service said more than a dozen Georgia counties could see hurricane-force winds exceeding 110 mph (177 kph).

 In south Georgia, two people were killed when a possible tornado struck a mobile home on Thursday night, Wheeler County Sheriff Randy Rigdon told WMAZ-TV.
-The damage was reported as heavy thunderstorms raked much of the state.
 Wheeler County is about 70 miles (113 kilometers) southeast of Macon.

-Forecaster Dylan Lusk said the National Weather Service issued a tornado warning for Wheeler County at 8:47 p.m. on Thursday.
-He said it’s one of 12 tornado warnings the office near Atlanta issued for parts of Georgia between 1 p.m. and 11 p.m.

 The storm made landfall in the sparsely-populated Big Bend area, home to fishing villages and vacation hideaways where Florida’s Panhandle and peninsula meet.